General Assistance Directory Number — Dial 2-1-1

 Babies, the library’s youngest patrons, can receive a “Welcome Baby Bag” that includes a book, cd, finger puppet, and other materials to promote early literacy.

-Pre-Kindergarten kids can join our 1000 Books Before Kindergarten initiative, designed to promote reading aloud, early literacy, and fostering a love of lifelong reading and learning.
+Pre-Kindergarten children can join the 1000 Books Before Kindergarten initiative, designed to promote reading aloud, early literacy, and fostering a love of lifelong reading and learning.

 Brown County Schools offers a fully inclusive Preschool Program for children 3 to 5 years of age.
 A child is eligible enrollment on his/her third birthday.
 Positive classroom practices are the foundation for building a joyful community of learners.